barbecuesteve/api-governance/exec-summary.md

 ## **Executive Summary: API Governance as Strategic Risk Management**

-Enterprise technology organizations are experiencing a concerning pattern: engineering costs rising 30-40% faster than output, incident response times stretching from hours to days, compliance audits requiring months of preparation, and competitive velocity declining despite increased headcount.
-These are not isolated operational issues—they are symptoms of a systemic risk that threatens enterprise value, market position, and operational resilience.
+Enterprise tech organizations are experiencing a concerning pattern: engineering costs rising about a third faster than output, incident response times stretching from hours to days, compliance audits requiring months of preparation, and competitive velocity declining despite increased headcount.
+These are not isolated  issues but rather symptoms of a systemic risk that threatens enterprise value, market position, and operational excellence.

 The root cause is architectural: as organizations have scaled distributed systems to hundreds or thousands of internal services, the lack of governance over how these services connect and communicate has created compounding inefficiencies, blind spots, and exposures.
 This paper examines API governance not as a technical initiative, but as critical risk mitigation that directly impacts an organization's ability to operate safely, control costs, and compete effectively.